BernhardHumm/AAI/manuscript/02_Machine_Learning.md

 #### Confusion Matrix

-A *confusion matrix* is the basis for measuring the prediction performance of ML applications for classification.
+A *confusion matrix* is the basis for measuring the prediction performance of ML classification models.
 The name indicates that it allows to realize if the ML application is confusing two classes, i.e. commonly mislabeling one as another.
 See Fig. 2.20.

 ![Fig. 2.20: Confusion matrix](images/Confusion_Matrix.png)